tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 ### Task 1: Clean up lab resources

-1. Navigate to the Azure Portal and locate the the resource group you created for this lab (the one where the Azure Machine Learning service workspace was created in).
+1. Navigate to the Azure Portal and locate the resource group you created for this lab (the one where the Azure Machine Learning service workspace was created in).

 2. Select **Delete resource group** from the command bar.